Written by Angel Campa, Founder

 The Verdict

-For lease abstraction specifically, Occupier is overkill.
-It is a platform you adopt for the broader workflow, not a tool you use for a single extraction task.
-Lextract costs $20 per lease, requires no account setup, and returns structured data in under 3 minutes.
-If your need is accurate lease data in a structured format, Lextract is the right scope of tool for the job.
+Lextract costs $15 per lease, requires no account setup, and returns structured data in minutes including all ASC 842 data points in JSON format.
+If your need is accurate lease data in a structured format, Lextract is the right tool for the job.

 Why Teams Choose Lextract